“What I’m feeling is valid and normal” - What it’s like to be young and aromantic

 “It wasn’t until I was almost 16 that I started realising that there was a term for how I was feeling,” said Grofu.
 “A lot of my friends had been in relationships before, and it wasn’t something I could relate to.
 I had no real desire like that and it sometimes made me feel uncomfortable to talk to them about their relationships.
 I was lost in my own feelings.
 But the aro community and the ‘label’ gave me words and phrases that helped me describe how I felt and explain it to my friends.”

 “There are 8 billion people on this planet, and we don’t have 8 billion labels.
 You can find something pretty perfect, but let yourself be you and find a label to match, rather than sticking to [a definition] rigidly.”

-Wynn also found definitions helped him to understand himself.
+Wynn also found that definitions helped him to understand himself.
 “I find the term ‘cupioromantic’ helpful,” he said.
 “It’s when someone desires for romance and romantic relationships but doesn’t experience it themselves as they have no romantic attraction.”